 A student who has not yet completed all degree requirements of their program may be permitted to participate in commencement ceremonies if all the conditions set forth in this policy are met in a timely manner.
 To receive permission to participate in commencement, a student must have less than 12 hours of coursework (didactic and rotations) remaining.
-If a student has more than 12 hours of coursework to be completed, they will participate in graduation ceremonies either in December or in the following year.
+If a student has more than 12 hours of coursework to be completed, they may participate in graduation ceremonies the following year.